 Employment and discrimination

-Craig is the Head of 3PB’s Employment and Discrimination Law Group and a member of chambers’ national policy committee
+Craig is the Head of 3PB’s Employment and Discrimination Law Team and a Board Member of Chambers’ national Policy Committee.

 He practises exclusively in this area of law and is ranked as a Leading Junior barrister.